Yatharth-Nanda/AIcodes/README.md

 - Temporal Difference (TD) Learning is a method used to estimate the values of states in a Markov Reward Process.
 - It combines Monte Carlo methods and dynamic programming to learn from each time step, making it efficient for online learning.

-## Contributors

-- List the contributors and their contributions here, if applicable.

-## License

-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - pseudo code as given in Reinforcement Learning :An Introduction - Barto Sutton